funilrys/PyFunceble/docs/components/iana.rst

 -----------------

 The root zone database is saved into the :code:`iana-domains-db.json` file.
-It is formatted like below and is automatically merge for the end-user before each test run.
+It is formatted like below and is automatically merged for the end-user before each test run.

 ::